Shake-Ghairbyan/picsart_java_classes_hw_files/README.md

 ## Project to apply various concepts of JAVA language
-This project allows users to register, and registered users can create PDF, Audio and Video files and sort them in the suggested ways.
+This project allows users to register, and registered users can create PDF, Audio and Video files and do various operations with them.

 Used concepts:
   - Streams API